shuftipro/RESTful-API-v1.3/off-site_without_ocr/readme.md

 	Verification mode defines what types of proofs are allowed for a verification.
 In case of 'video_only' mode, you can only send base64 of videos where format should be MP4 or MOV in proofs.
 In 'any' mode mixture of images and videos can be provided in proofs.

+* ## show_results

+	Required: **No**
+	Type: **string**
+	Accepted Values: **0, 1**
+	Default Values: **1**

+	If Value for this parameter is 1, verification result will be displayed to the end user, showing them whether their verification is accepted or declined.
+If the value of this parameter is set 0, verification results will not be shown to end-user and a `request.received` callback will be returned in case of a valid verification.

 <!-- -------------------------------------------------------------------------------- -->
 * ## face